-Context: The 2011 Literacy Report found that more than half of the children in primary schools in the Belize District did not have the basic literacy skills appropriate for their age-grade levels.
+Context: In February 2018, Belize’s Ministry of Education (MoE) declared literacy as a national priority.
+This is appropriate since, according to the 2011 Literacy Report, more than half of the children in primary schools in the Belize District did not have the basic literacy skills appropriate for their age-grade levels.

-Numerous studies point to a link between literacy, employment and poverty - a link evident in Belize as, many times, youths and adults who are most in need of social services and job opportunities are unable to read and write in English and find it difficult to express themselves.
-This makes it challenging for targeted individuals and communities to be integrated into the formal economy, perpetuating the poverty cycle, reinforcing social exclusion and contributing to increased violence in marginalized communities.
+Numerous studies point to a link between literacy, employment and poverty with individuals who have poor literacy skills having trouble integrating into the formal economy, perpetuating the poverty cycle, and reinforcing social exclusion and contributing to increased violence in marginalized communities.

-The software is a tool to help students master a series of fundamental skills to improve their reading and math capabilities.
+The software helps students master a series of fundamental skills to improve their reading and math capabilities.
 Students are pre-tested before being placed into a grade level.
 The software then creates an individualized programme for each student, designed to help them realize fast, permanent gains in core reading and mathematical skills.
 It is not intended to replace traditional classroom instruction but rather is used as a remedial tool to complement ongoing training.
-The literacy software in particular, assists reading-delayed learners, at-risk readers, and young learners who need to develop and improve reading acquisition skills.
+The software most benefits reading-delayed learners, at-risk readers, and young learners who need to develop and improve reading acquisition skills.

-Sites: CALS has been installed in 20 sites across the country, and RESTORE Belize currently provides support to 14 of them.
-The full list is available below:
+Sites: CALS is operating in the following 20 sites across the country, and RESTORE Belize is currently supporting 16 of them:

 To see an example of how CALS works in the classroom, take a look at our feature of Maud William’s programme which teachers say has had impressive results.